browserengineering/book/book/text.md

 Right now, all of the text on the page is drawn with one font.
 But web pages sometimes **bold** or *italicise* text using the `<b>` and `<i>` tags.
-It\'d be nice to implement that, but right now, the code resists the change: the `layout` function only receives the text of the page as input, and so has no idea where the bold and italics tags are.
+It'd be nice to support that, but right now, the code resists the change: the `layout` function only receives the text of the page as input, and so has no idea where the bold and italics tags are.

-Let\'s change `lex` to return a list of *tokens*, where a token is either a `Text` object (for a run of characters outside a tag) or a `Tag` object (for the contents of a tag).
-You\'ll need to write the `Text` and `Tag` classes:[^13]
+Let's change `lex` to return a list of *tokens*, where a token is either a `Text` object (for a run of characters outside a tag) or a `Tag` object (for the contents of a tag).
+You'll need to write the `Text` and `Tag` classes:[^13]

+[^13]: If you're familiar with Python, you might want to use the
+    `dataclass` library, which makes it easier to define these sorts of utility classes.

 ``` {.python}
 class Text: